dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input/demos.md

 <InputExampleStretched />

-### Numbers are ligned by using Proportional Lining
+### Numbers are using DNB Mono (monospace)

+Also, this example manipulates the value during typing.

 <InputExampleNumbers />